mil-tokyo/webdnn/docs/source/api_reference/descriptor_runner/index.md

-# MIL WebDNN Array Prototype
+# MIL WebDNN Descriptor Runner

 The library to run DNN on web browsers.
 For most users, only [prepareAll](./modules/webdnn.html#prepareall)